Yahballaha I

-Yahballaha I was bishop of Seleucia-Ctesiphon, grand metropolitan and primate of the Church of the East from 415 to 420.
-He is included in the traditional list of patriarchs of the Church of the East.
-During his tenure he conducted the second council of Seleucia-Ctesiphon in his episcopate, addressing tensions rising with the church in the Roman Empire.
+Yahballaha I was a high official of the Church of the East in Sasanian Persia from 415 to 420.
+He is included in the traditional list of Church patriarchs.
+During his tenure he convened the second council of Seleucia-Ctesiphon to address conflicts with the Christian church in the Roman Empire.

+Yahballaha I held the offices of bishop, grand metropolitan, and primate of the Patriarchal Province of Seleucia-Ctesiphon of the Church of the East.